 Eddie Lacy Rookie Card Checklist and Visual Guide

-Although the 2013 NFL Draft is considered to be a down year for top offensive talent, Eddie Lacy appears to be one of the surest bets.
+Although the 2013 NFL Draft was largely a down year for top offensive talent, Eddie Lacy emerged as one of the strongest players and top running back.
 Lacy is a dynamic runner that attracted the early attention of collectors as a member of the University of Alabama.
-Now that he joins the Green Bay Packers, another popular franchise, and should see a lot of playing time as a rookie, expect his cards to move during the season.
+As a member of the Green Bay Packers, a popular and successful franchise, Eddie Lacy cards are trending upward.

 As one of the top running back prospects, Lacy was taken late in the second round by the Green Bay Packers.
 The Packers have not had an elite rusher for many years and were looking for a running back to complement their strong passing game.
 The team, fans and many collectors feel they have finally found that player and Lacy enters his rookie season on the top of the depth chart.
 Although injuries resulted in a disappointing season for the team, Lacy was one of the few bright spots and he rushed for nearly 1,200 yards and 11 touchdowns, en route to the Pro Bowl.
 He was also selected as the the AP NFL Offensive Rookie of the Year and was named a Second-team All-Pro.

 Eddie Lacy Rookie Card Guide